 Having the option to apply more intense shear also gives you the potential to shorten mixing cycles, enhancing efficiency across the manufacturing process.
 In fact, some bakery mixes can be made in a single stage process, vastly improving capability.

 High Shear Plus Intermediate Bulk Containers Improves Efficiency

 Even when combining high shear capabilities with a tumble blender you still have the ability to save time when it comes to clean downs.
 Both the IBC and the 'blade bar' from the mixing vessel, are cleaned offline which reduces the time it takes for your tumble blender to get back into active service once more.
 Simply have a second intensifier so that one is used in production, whilst one is in cleaning.

 If you want to get ahead of your competitors, look for technology that's easy to install and

-remove, that offers offline cleaning and keeps ingredients contained.
-Take a look at the industrial mixer options available to you and with the correct choice of equipment you could experience faster, leaner and cleaner production.
+remove, offers offline cleaning and keeps ingredients contained.
+Take a look at the industrial mixer options available to you and with the correct choice of equipment, you could experience faster, leaner and cleaner production.